opencompl/Quidditch/README.md

 ## Compiling Neural Networks

 Any information you can find on how to use `iree-compile` is applicable, with the only major difference bing the `--iree-hal-target-backends=llvm-cpu`, which also supports our `quidditch` value for the flag, which leverages our flow.
-The inputs to `iree-compile` are all `.mlir` files, so you need to somehow get the file, [here's](https://iree.dev/guides/deployment-configurations/cpu/#compile-and-run-a-program) the guide on how to get one.
+The inputs to `iree-compile` are all `.mlir` files, so you need to somehow get the file, [here's](https://iree.dev/guides/ml-frameworks/) the guide on how to get one.
 The PyTorch and ONNX imports are the flakiest of the imports in our experience, although they can be made to work.

 The PyTorch flow uses [iree-turbine](https://github.com/iree-org/iree-turbine), which is included in the virtualenv of the Docker container.
 We use it to compile nsnet2 (`runtime/samples/nsnet2/NsNet2.py`).
-The MLIR file extracted this way is that it will contain functions that are named the same as the Python model functions.
+The MLIR file extracted this way will contain functions that are named the same as the Python model functions.
 If the model doesn't contain the weights, we recommend seeding the tensors with random data in the Python file for reproducible behavior.

 ### Adding a new Neural Network